nelmio/NelmioApiDocBundle/docs/index.rst

 .. tip::

     **If you're not using the JMS Serializer**, the `Symfony PropertyInfo component`_ is used to describe your models.
-    It supports doctrine annotations, type hints, and even PHP doc blocks.
+    It supports doctrine attributes, type hints, and even PHP doc blocks.
     It does also support serialization groups when using the Symfony serializer.

     **If you're using the JMS Serializer**, the metadata of the JMS serializer are used by default to describe your models.
-Additional information is extracted from the PHP doc block comment, but the property types must be specified in the JMS annotations.
+Additional information is extracted from the PHP doc block comment, but the property types must be specified in the JMS attributes.

     NOTE: If you are using serialization contexts (e.g. Groups) each permutation will be treated as a separate Path.
 For example if you have the following two variations defined in different places in your code: